-This small slow cooker Tri-Tip roast is perfect for two and a delicious lazy Sunday dinner for two.
+My easy Tri-Tip in a crockpot or slow cooker is perfect for two and a deliciously lazy Sunday dinner for two.
 It only takes a few minutes to prepare the ingredients so you can set it and forget it until mealtime.
 Depending on your appetite, you can have enough leftovers for cold Tri-Tip sandwiches for lunch the next day, yum!

 Ingredients and Substitutions